 Main Beach marks the center point of the town and where you find all the action.
 Main Beach is the iconic beach view of Laguna Beach; it has sand volleyball courts, beautiful waves, and tide pools.
 A boardwalk lines Main Beach and separates the beach from the basketball court and playground.

-Main Beach does close from 10:00 pm to 5:00 am.
 Rules regarding dogs vary in different seasons at Main Beach, so check if your dog is allowed before you visit.

-Picnic Beach is accessible via Heisler Park and removed from all of the commotions of Main Beach.
-There is a ramp going down to Picnic Beach (compared to stairs at many of the other beaches other than Main Beach), making it easy to haul your beach gear down to the beach.
-You’ll find green space and picnic tables, and public restrooms at the top of the ramp heading down to Picnic Beach.
+Picnic Beach is accessible via Heisler Park and removed from Main Beach’s commotions.
+There is a ramp going down to Picnic Beach (compared to stairs at many beaches other than Main Beach), making it easy to haul your beach gear down to the beach.

-Before heading to the beach, make sure you’re prepared with all the summer must-haves such as a cooler to fit your beach picnic, and sunscreen – these are perfect for any beach trip.
+Before heading to the beach, make sure you’re prepared with all the summer must-haves, such as a cooler to fit your beach picnic and sunscreen – these are perfect for any beach trip.

 Walks and Hikes

-Due to its artist community and abundance of art galleries, and exhibits, just walking around town in Laguna Beach is an experience.
+Due to its artist community and abundance of art galleries and exhibits, just walking around town in Laguna Beach is an experience.

 Heisler Park